 TV in public venues

 TV in public venues is a separate, minor Copydan agreement on the use of TV in restaurants, cafés, etc.

 TV for the military, etc.

 TV for the military, seafarers and Danes abroad, respectively, are separate, minor Copydan agreements.

-Copydan KulturPlus and the agreement on Blank media ensure that right holders are compensated for the lawful copying of music, film and TV content in Denmark for private use.
-The rights revenue stems from blank media sales and a compensation scheme.
+Copydan KulturPlus ensures that right holders are compensated for the lawful copying of music, film and TV content in Denmark for private use.

 Copydan AVU-medier makes audiovisual material available to Danish schools and educational institutions and others who disseminate information.
 The rights revenue derives from both individual and broader agreements.

 Film in schools is a Copydan agreement on the use of feature films in educational institutions.
 The agreement differs from most of the other Copydan agreements in that it is an exclusive agreement concluded between Local Government Denmark and the individual rights organisations.
 An exclusive agreement covers only the repertoire for which a direct licensing mandate in the area has been granted.